What do you want to learn?

 Depending on the exact services a fulfillment company offers, shipping carriers may need to pick up customer orders for any guaranteed same-day or next-day shipping options chosen by customers at certain times each day.
 Other carriers and services will have regularly scheduled pickups, for both domestic and international shipments.

-Fulfillment companies will have cutoff times for orders to be placed by.
+Retail fulfillment companies will have cutoff times for orders to be placed by.
 For example, customer orders placed by noon local time will be processed in the fulfillment center and shipped out the same-day.

 Conversely, a warehouse will typically need scheduled, less frequent pickups, since it is more cost-effective to ship freight and have boxes wrapped together on a pallet instead of generating individual shipping labels.